 To learn more about the Department of Neurology, read below or become involved in our Neurology Student Interest Group (SIGN).

 Most students take the core neurology clerkship in their 3rd year, with the exception of LIC students.
-The clerkship focuses on adult-learning models, included self-directed study and active learning (no death by powerpoint!).
+The clerkship focuses on adult-learning models, included self-directed study and active learning.
 Some highlights include:

 - Opportunity to learn bedside in inpatient and outpatient Neurology settings